-I believe out-dated management thinking drives much of this siloed thinking and behaviour within organisations, from mainly two perspectives.
-Firstly, from the structures that are put in place and secondly from the myth of “single point accountability”.
+I believe outdated management thinking drives much of this siloed thinking and behaviour within organisations, from mainly two perspectives.
+Firstly, from the structures that are put in place.
+And secondly from the myth of “single point accountability”.

 The management structures that we predominantly use today are based on the patriarchal structures of old.
 One person at the top, the chief.
-Then the chief enlists the support of others (often from birthright) that will help them keep the clan in order, ensure the clan survives (from a growth and sustainability perspective) , and also to have ability to protect themselves from external threats.
+Then the chief enlists the support of others (often from birthright) that will help them keep the clan in order, to ensure the clan survives (from a growth and sustainability perspective).
+And also to have ability to protect themselves from external threats.

-The chief then sets ‘stretch targets’ for these individuals next in line in the structure, again using misguided thinking that “the harder the goal the harder someone will work”…and when there are large rewards on offer (for the individual) sometimes people do work hard to achieve the goal, by ‘hook or by crook’, or at the expense of other silos.
-And we wonder why we have silos..?
+The chief then sets ‘stretch targets’ for these individuals next in line in the structure.
+Again using misguided thinking that “the harder the goal the harder someone will work”.
+And then when there are large rewards on offer (for the individual) sometimes people do work hard to achieve the goal, by ‘hook or by crook’ Often at the expense of other silos.

 Using these military-style command-and-control structures, combined with individual accountabilities and rewards, inspires tribal, siloed feelings, thinking and behaviours.
 Embedding “us and them” across the business, fostering internal competition, celebrating brinkmanship, encouraging gaming and the development of countercultures.

 Yet the organisation will (often) have a value of “Teamwork” or “Collaboration” because they know it is important.
 However, outdated management thinking prevents those values translating into meaningful action.

 The world has changed.
 There is a much greater need today for people to work together, to collaborate, across teams, across locations, even across oceans.